 - Do not make them hungry.
-It will increase their aggression and canibalisation.
+It will increase their aggression and cannibalization.

 - Do not keep them with Hermit crabs.
 Black land crabs are stronger and can bully hermit crabs.
 In addition, Black land crabs dig a lot.
 So, it can be very dangerous to any underground molting

-Ideally, Black land crab should be placed in a tank alone or with other Black land crab of another sex if the size of the enclosure allows it.
+Ideally, Black land crabs should be placed in a tank alone or with other Black land crabs of another sex if the size of the enclosure allows it.

 Black land crabs (Gecarcinus lateralis) are fist sized, beautiful terrestrial crabs adorned with bright orange legs and claws with a splash of dark on their backs.